 Home Health Care is often required for patients who need post-hospitalization convalescent care.
-It is for the ageing seniors if they have chronic conditions or dementia is setting in.
+It is for the aging seniors if they have chronic conditions or dementia is setting in.
 Home Health Care is for anyone with a condition that requires special therapies or vigilant monitoring.
 Since the ambit of this healthcare service is so large and varied, there are also many myths prevalent amongst lay people, regarding the specifics of Home Health Care.
-In this blog, we have tried to address some of those myths and set them right with the counterbalanced facts, for your better understanding of this service.
+In this blog, we have tried to address some of those myths and set them right with counterbalanced facts, for your better understanding of this service.

 10 most common myths about home health care and home nursing services: